STRONGER INDIA

 What Would It Cost

-Fully staffing the Lokpal - including hiring its Director of Inquiry and Director of Prosecution, positions vacant for years - would cost a small fraction of any government budget.
+Fully staffing the Lokpal - including hiring its Director of Inquiry and Director of Prosecution, positions left vacant for years - would cost a small fraction of any government budget.
 The problem is not money.
 It is appointments that keep being delayed.

 Editorial illustration showing a bureaucratic official being removed from a desk as a digital screen replaces a manual rubber stamp, with a direct arrow flowing to a citizen, representing the removal of human discretion through digitization to reduce corruption.

-The Lokpal needs to be rebuilt closer to the Singapore model: an independent investigative body with the power to initiate its own investigations without waiting for a complaint, appointments that happen on schedule, and investigators who cannot be blocked by the people they investigate.
+The Lokpal needs to be rebuilt closer to the Singapore model - an independent investigative body with the power to initiate its own investigations without waiting for a complaint, appointments that happen on schedule, and investigators who cannot be blocked by the people they investigate.

 Georgia's approach points to something India could apply in high-corruption departments - mandatory requalification exams for officials in departments known for high bribery rates, combined with real-time monitoring of complaint patterns by district and department.

 Property registration is the most bribe-prone service in the country.
 India already has a digitized land records program.
 The gap is in the last step - where a human official still has discretion to delay or approve.
 Removing that discretion on that specific transaction would produce a measurable reduction in bribery without requiring any new law.
+The tools are built.
+The finish line is close.

 Frequently Asked Questions